Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Introduction

-The literature that is most closely related to our own work is the class of spectral embedding-based tests for the two-graph case \citep[see, for example][]{tang2017semiparametric, tang2017nonparametric}, which can also be extended to the setting where the number of nodes in the graphs diverges \citep{alyakin2024correcting}.
+Our work falls into the class of spectral embedding-based tests which have previously been developed for the two-graph case \citep[see, for example][]{tang2017semiparametric, tang2017nonparametric}, and can also be extended to the setting where the number of nodes in the graphs diverges \citep{alyakin2024correcting}.
+Within this class we draw a distinction between \cite{tang2017nonparametric} and \cite{alyakin2024correcting} which are based on the maximum mean discrepancy approach of \cite{gretton2012kernel}, and \cite{tang2017semiparametric} which is most similar to our approach.
 In addition to sharing the underlying network model of the random dot product graph \citep[RDPG, \textit{cf.}][]{athreya2018} with our work, the structure of the testing procedure is also similar.
 In both our work and in \cite{tang2017semiparametric}, a test statistic is derived from spectral embedding estimates, and a bootstrap algorithm is used in order to generate a reference distribution and calculate a $p$-value.
-The existing literature on the two-sample hypothesis testing problem for graphs naturally results in tests that are similar to a \text{$t$-test} for networks.
-In this work, we construct a joint test for differences between layers of a multiplex network, which is therefore analogous to an equivalent of an \text{$F$-test} for graph-based data.
-To our knowledge, the problem of testing differences between layers of dynamic multiplex graphs has not yet been explored.
+The existing literature on the two-sample hypothesis testing problem for graphs naturally results in tests that are suitable for a \textit{pairwise} testing framework for dynamic multiplex networks.
+In this work, we construct a joint test for differences between layers, which is designed to test a \textit{global} null hypothesis without the need to aggregate across multiple tests.
+To our knowledge, the problem of testing for global differences between layers of dynamic multiplex graphs using a single test statistic has not yet been explored.